GoingOffRoading/Boilest-Scaling-Video-Encoder/README.md

 # Boilest

-Boilest, the result of a terrible random name generator, is taking a stab at a Docker/Kubernetes native distribued video encoding platform.
+Boilest is my solution to:

+- Having video media in lots of different formats, but wanting to consolidate it into one format
+- Having video media consume a lot of disk space, and desiring to compress it
+- Wanting to do this work at scale

+# Why 'Boilest'?

+Because I am terrible at naming things, and it was the first agreeable thing to come out of a random name generator.

-# What about Tdarr or Unmanic?
+# What about Tdarr, Unmanic, or other existing distributed solutions??

 [Tdarr](https://home.tdarr.io/) is a great platform, but didn't setup or scale as well as I would have liked.
 I also found it dificult to under documented, closed source, had some design oddities, and hid features behind a paywall.